 Aside from all the animal videos which seem to dominate the platform, however, there is plenty of space for brands and video SEO techniques.
 YouTube has an incredibly large audience – over a billion users or 1/7th of the world’s population.
 This means videos on the site are an opportunity to introduce new people to a brand, increasing brand awareness, and building an audience of interested potential customers.
 Accomplishing that requires a good strategy for YouTube SEO.

 YouTube videos can also be embedded right on other social media sites by using the embedded player code.
 This makes it easy for viewers to watch your videos right on their feeds without having to click off and go to the YouTube site.
 By embedding the videos, you can increase engagement on your other social media pages.
 This helps you boost your interactions with customers throughout your digital presence to build your reputation.

-What should be posted on YouTube
+What should be posted for YouTube SEO

 It is important to note that not every video your brand produces should be posted on YouTube.
 The videos on this page should be designed for a broad audience.
 Remember that most people coming across your channel are not arriving from a branded website.
 They are watching a video for entertainment or to learn, not to make a purchase.
 Your video should generally be able to stand alone: it should be completely understandable and add value for viewers who are not familiar with your brand or the speaker.

 The company should focus on providing high-value videos that users can appreciate on their own.
 Videos that help users to understand complicated topics related to your industry, breakdown news events so they are understandable or put forth new theories or ideas related to your field can be very popular.

 Use other types of helpful videos with educational options, such as how to’s — videos that help viewers understand how to complete certain tasks or succeed within your industry.
 You can even create successful video channels based around engaging storytelling surrounding your brand using YouTube SEO.
 Think about the example put forth by the company Old Spice.